ashupednekar/resume/README.md

 - **websocketstream**: stateless websocket ingestor, scaling websockets with persitent pubsub
 - **standard-error**: a simple crate that makes it easier for axum applications to do well defined errors with most from traits built in
 - **quickgrpc**: this is an old one, makes it simple to build gRPC servers in python, sorta like tonic does today, abstracting the protoc tooling
+- **serve-rs**: straightforward wsgi server written in rust thet just works, mostly
 - implemented raft leader election from scratch

 ## Upcoming projects
-- tls terminarion support to liteginx
+- TLS terminarion support to liteginx
 - gRPC transcoding to openapi spec/ pubsub topics, mostly as a feature to liteginx
-- look into ferron for oss contributions
 - litedb, maybe a distributed sqlite with hashicorp raft library
 - liteobjects, this one's in progress, looking into object dtore internals